 What is your companies most valuable asset?
-For most businesses, it’s their customers.
+For many businesses, it’s their customers.
 In the insurance industry, customers have a very high lifetime value and new customers have a high acquisition cost.
 Those two facts make current customers tremendously valuable.
 Are you properly protecting this asset?
-This post focuses on implementing a retention campaign to help you protect your current customer base.
+This post focuses on implementing a retention campaign to protect your current customer base.

 How do we Implement a Customer Retention Campaign?

 Creating a customer retention campaign is simple.
 ValChoice has automated the entire process.
 Here are the steps:

 - Connect your AMS to ValChoice agent tools

 - Navigate to “Marketing Automations” => “Renewals” and click “Create” a renewal

 - Choose the carrier(s) for whom you want to send renewal campaigns to the policyholders

 - days in advance of renewal to send a notification

 - whether or not you want to A/B test the results